top of page

 _INTR 430_ Final Ecological System_MK.jpg

-There are many things that influence a student's experience in the K-12 education system.
-One way to examine those influences and see how they interact with each other is to use Bronfenbrenner's Ecological System Theory.
-Because I will be a school interpreter working with deaf and hard of hearing students, my ecological system begins in the center with the student.
+Many factors influence a student’s experience within the K–12 education system.
+One way to examine these influences and how they interact is through Bronfenbrenner’s Ecological Systems Theory (Sprouts, 2021).
+Because I will be working as a school interpreter with deaf and hard of hearing students, my ecological system places the student at the center.

-Prior to the experience of building this system and looking at how many different levels there are to factors that can impact a student in the classroom, I felt like my skills in this area were limited.
-I understood that a student's family and the major life events in their lives can play a huge part in the student's development and ability to engage in the classroom.
-However, some of the less obvious factors like for me, the ones in the macrosystem, are not ones I fully considered before.
+Prior to the experience, I understood that a student's family and major life events can play a significant role in their development and ability to engage in the classroom.
+However, some of the less obvious factors, like the ones in the macrosystem for me, are not ones I fully considered before.
 For example, in the macrosystem, I placed access to quality healthcare.
 Previously, I understood that if children themselves did not have access to the healthcare they needed, it would impact their ability to attend school and participate in class.
-If we zoom the lens out a little further and think about it in more of a systemic/macrosystem way, how does the lack of quality healthcare for the entire community impact the student?
-Does this create different priorities for the people in that community?
+When I zoomed out and considered this from a macrosystem perspective, I began to question how a lack of quality healthcare across an entire community might affect a student.
 How does this shared experience within a community trickle down to impact the student at an individual level?
 Of course, the answers to these questions can only be definitively answered in each individual situation.
-All of this to say, the ecological system development process has given me the opportunity to move between the bigger picture and the experience of each individual student more comfortably.
-Understanding how each level interacts with the others as well as being able to look at the system as a whole allows me to create a more in-depth and complete picture of the student.
+This process has given me greater comfort moving between the broader system and the lived experience of individual students.
+Understanding how each level interacts with the others, as well as viewing the system as a whole, allows me to create a more in-depth and complete picture of the student.

 Instructional Assessment

-An Instructional Assessment underlines one of the most important sentiments in interpreting: it is impossible to interpret something you do not understand.
-If a school interpreter doesn't have a deep understanding of content and teacher intent in the classroom, the Deaf and hard of hearing students in the classroom will not have the opportunity to have equal access and opportunity for participation in the classroom.
-By completing Instructional Assessments, interpreters can be sure that they have a full and supportive understanding of important content and its delivery in the classroom so that their interpretation can be as clear and effective as possible.
+An Instructional Assessment highlights one of the most important principles of interpreting: it is impossible to interpret content effectively if it is not fully understood.
+If a school interpreter does not have a deep understanding of both the content and the teacher’s instructional intent, deaf and hard of hearing students may not have equitable access to classroom participation.
+By completing instructional assessments, interpreters can develop a comprehensive understanding of lesson content and delivery, supporting clearer and more effective interpretations.

-In order to complete the Instructional Assessment, I observed four live in-person classroom lessons and two recorded video lessons.
-I was able to observe a variety of grade levels and subjects.
-Additionally, I was able to discuss what I saw in the in-person classrooms with both instructional aides and interpreters to gain further insight into approaches that support understanding and comprehension in Deaf and hard of hearing students.
-I am grateful for the opportunity to engage in the classroom in a different way while further supporting the development of my knowledge and skills as a future school interpreter.
+To complete the instructional assessment, I observed four live, in-person classroom lessons and two recorded video lessons.
+I was able to observe a variety of grade levels and subjects, including 3rd-grade Math, 5th-grade Math, Social Studies, and English/Language Arts, 8th-grade Science, and 12th-grade Algebra II.
+Additionally, I discussed my observations with instructional aides and interpreters to gain further insight into strategies that support comprehension and access for deaf and hard of hearing students.

 To view the slide deck separately, please click here.